WilliamPring/Code-Challenge/README.md

 # Code-Challenge
-Different website coding challenges That I have attempted the website are hacker rank and Code Wars
+Different website coding challenges That I have attempted the website are:
+- Hacker Rank
+- Code Wars

 #Prime Number
 My implementation of getting a prime number